maz-kar/CrypticGecko/README.md

 Therefore, the 2 main funcs inside of this class will be saveImages to the fileManger and getImages back from the fileManager.
 Moreover, we will have 3 more funcs: getURLForFolder, getURLForImage, createFolderIfNeeded.

+## Search & Filter by Combine:
+The searchText published var in HomeViewModel will be binded to SearchBarView.
+Therefore, whenever we type something in the searchBar, this published var will be updated.
+Hence, if we subscribe to this publisher, we can use its value.

+We wanted to combine $searchText and $allCoins publishers and map them to a new array CoinsModel and also filter them.

 ## TODO
 Add UnitTests for all the VMs
 Add UITests for all the Views